cloudigrade/cloudigrade/CONTRIBUTING.rst

 All code changes should be accompanied by automated tests to cover the affected behavior and lines of code.
 Ideal submissions include tests to cover "happy path" cases, error cases, and known edge cases.

-**cloudigrade** tests run in tox's ``py36`` environment and must pass cleanly before we can accept a merge request.
-The full test suite should take on the order of seconds to complete, and because the tests are reasonably fast, we encourage contributors to run all tests before submitting any changes.
+**cloudigrade** tests run in tox's ``py37`` environment and must pass cleanly before we can accept a merge request.
+The full test suite should take on the order of seconds to complete, and because the tests are reasonably fast, we encourage contributors to run all tests locally before submitting any changes.

 We strive for very high coverage of our code by tests, and any code additions or changes that reduce our rate of coverage should be justified. codecov integration will comment on merge requests and halt the process if coverage drops below our project thresholds.